In a world where deadlines loom large and demands seem never-ending, stress has woven itself into the fabric of our lives.

 According to WHO, approximately 1 in 7 people globally grappling with mental health issues related to stress, it's evident that the modern human experience is fraught with its challenges.
 The numbers speak volumes: over 284 million people of all ages suffer from anxiety disorders, and stress-related ailments contribute to a staggering 75-90% of doctor visits.

 Stress is a natural response to the challenges and demands we encounter in our lives.
 It triggers a physiological reaction known as the "fight or flight" response, which prepares us to confront or escape potential threats.
 This response involves various physical changes such as heightened senses, increased heart rate, and enhanced focus.
 However, when stress becomes a constant presence, its effects extend beyond these immediate reactions.
+Physiologically, chronic stress has been associated with various health issues, as well as other effects such as:

 One of the most significant impacts of chronic stress is its influence on our quality of life.
 It can diminish our capacity to find joy in everyday activities and strain our relationships.
-Moreover, it can hamper our performance at work by sapping our energy and clouding our cognitive abilities.
+Moreover, it can hamper our performance at work by wasting our energy and clouding our cognitive abilities.

 However, the key takeaway here is that understanding stress empowers us to manage it effectively.
 Exploring self-care practices is not merely about finding momentary relief but about changing our interaction with stress itself.
 Through intentional ways to practice self-care, we can mitigate the effects of stress and reshape its role in our lives.